All Episodes

 Trent Lott.

-Well, uh it just seems that to some, it certainly seems that way to me that they have a lot of people.
+Well, it just seems that to some, it certainly seems that way to me that they have to be aware of the.

 You're making this real hard on me.

-You're making guess who was the author of the shared partnership agreement that gave a Democrats an equal number of committee chairmanships when the House was 50-50.
+Guess who was the author of the shared partnership agreement that gave the Democrats an equal number of committee chairmanships when the House was 50-50?

-Guess who uh wanted no part of the uh of the Clinton impeachment trial?
+Guess who wanted no part of the Clinton impeachment trial?

-I mean, look, there they're nobody to point to here that you can go rah-rah about.
+I mean, look, there's nobody to point to here that you can go rah-rah about.

-Well, it it just seems that that people are looking at this election as in in some quarters as so historic, but when you look over the last twenty-six years, I mean, the Republicans had it from eighty to eighty-six, then the Democrats had it for the next eight years, and the Republicans got it back in ninety-four.
+But when you look over the last 26 years, I mean, the Republicans had it from 80 to 86, then the Democrats had it for the next eight years, and the Republicans got it back in 94.

-For the last twenty-six years, the Republicans had the Senate for sixteen years, and the Democrats for ten.
+For the last 26 years, the Republicans had the Senate for 16 years, and the Democrats for 10.

-It's gone back and forth, so I don't see how really this election, especially at fifty-one forty-nine, is as historic as some people are making it out to be.
+It's gone back and forth, so I don't see how really this election, especially at 5149, is as historic as some people are making it out to be.

-Nah, they're calling it historic because the Democrats got the House back after being in the wilderness wandering aimlessly for uh for fourteen years.
+They're calling it historic because the Democrats got the House back after being in the wilderness wandering aimlessly for 14 years.

-MSNBC uh has already dubbed the U.S. Senate the Schumer era.
+MSNBC has already dubbed the U.S. Senate the Schumer era.

-And their story, we've got an audio soundbite that'll go along with us a little bit later.
+And their story, we've got an audio soundbite that will go along with this a little bit later.

-But uh uh the Schumer era is all about if he can do his job right, Democrats will hold the Senate for a generation, which is twenty-five years.
+But the Schumer era is all about if he can do his job right, Democrats will hold the Senate for a generation, which is 25 years.

-Senate's not that big a deal here because they're not it's gonna be tough to come up with sixty votes on either side to get anything done.
+Senate's not that big a deal here because it's going to be tough to come up with 60 votes on either side to get anything done.

 Gridlock's not a bad thing.

-The more gridlock there is, the less uh intrusion in your life and mine.
+The more gridlock there is, the less intrusion in your life and mine.

-As to the the thing that's really upsetting about the Senate to me, uh one of the things that Schumer said here, as the architect of the era of Schumer, is that he's not voting for the next Alito.
+As to the thing that's really upsetting about the Senate to me, one of the things that Schumer said here as the architect of the era of Schumer is that he's not voting for the next Alito.

-He's not gonna vote for the next Alito.
+He's not going to vote for the next Alito.

 Well, really?

-They're not gonna vote for anybody that Bush nominates.
+They're not going to vote for anybody that Bush nominates.

-Bush is gonna have to nominate people they want, or we're not gonna get any new judges confirmed.
+Bush is going to have to nominate people they want, or we're not going to get any new judges confirmed.

 That's out the window.